apaolillo/rtlinux/README.md

 The script will also automatically copy the kernel images to your SD card.

-After inserting the SD card back into your Raspberry Pi and booting into the system, you can select which kernel to use by editing the Raspberry Pi's `config.txt` file.
+After inserting the SD card back into your Raspberry Pi and booting into the system, you can select which kernel to use by editing the Raspberry Pi's `/boot/firmware/config.txt` file.
 Reboot your system to load the selected kernel.

 ## Running the benchmarks